welteki/docs.actuated.dev/docs/faq.md

 The name of the software is actuated, in some places "actuated" is not available, and we liked "selfactuated" more than "actuatedhq" or "actuatedio" because it refers to the hybrid experience of self-hosted runners.

-## Privacy policy
+## Privacy policy & data security

 Actuated is a managed service operated by OpenFaaS Ltd, registered company number: 11076587.

-It has both a Software as a Service (SaaS) component ("Actuated") and an agent ("Actuated Agent"), which runs on an ("Actuated Server") supplied by the customer.
+It has both a Software as a Service (SaaS) component ("control plane") aka ("Actuated") and an agent ("Actuated Agent"), which runs on a Server supplied by the customer ("Customer Server").

+### Data storage

-The SaaS portion collects and stores:
+The control-plane of actuated collects and stores:

 * Job events for the organisation where a label of "actuated*" is found, including:
     * Organisation name